cxj/uuid/README.md

 ### Design Goals

-This class was designed to cover only the most common use cases and to be small and lightweight.
+This class was designed to cover only the most common use cases, and to be small and lightweight.
 Hence, there are some features it does not provide.

 In particular:

 * It does not provide a version 1 (MAC address) implementation, because there is no reliable and lightweight method to obtain the MAC address from PHP.
 There are also criticisms of version 1 which make it less desirable.

-* Version 2 (DEC Security) is also not presently implemented.
+* Version 2 (DCE Security) is also not presently implemented.
 The need for this version appears small.

 * It does not provide a version 3 (MD5) implementation.
 MD5 has been shown to have weaknesses, and version 5 (SHA-1) is recommended for usage instead.